 We list the providers that participate with our plan in our Provider Directory.
-See Chapter 4 ( Medical Benefits Chart, What is covered and what you pay) for more information on what your costs will be.
+While you are a member of our plan you may use either network providers or out-of-network providers.
+However, your out-of-pocket costs may be higher if you use out-of-network providers.
+See Chapter 4 (Medical Benefits Chart, What is covered and what you pay) for more information on what your costs will be.